davidk/Dockerfiles/README.md

 ### docgen format

-* The first line is the header of the README
+* The first line is the header of the README, and gets a leading \#

 * The rest of the Dockerfile (up to the `FROM <distribution>` line) ends up as the body of the README

+* Anything that is a system path or command ends up nicely formatted if its enclosed by backticks: \`\`